lokesh-007/cra-template-react-redux-thunk-stylus/template/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the template,[CRA-REACT-REDUX-THUNK-STYLUS](https://github.com/lokesh-007/cra-template-react-redux-thunk-stylus)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the template, [CRA-REACT-REDUX-THUNK-STYLUS](https://github.com/lokesh-007/cra-template-react-redux-thunk-stylus)

 ## Available Scripts